-The group of young people at school age (from 7 to 12 years).
+- The group of young people at school age (from 7 to 12 years).
 During this stage, the psychosocial crisis takes place in a new environment - the school.
 At this age, young people learn to work and this is the preparation for successfully solving their future social tasks.
 Through the knowledge and development of diligence, the psychosocial positive qualities of self-confidence and striving for success are built.
 The failures during this stage can lead to loss of desire to learn, inability to realize and sense of guilt.
 The inclusion of young people in activities for environmental protection fully coincides with the priorities for building at this stage the positive personal qualities.
 The main goal for this age group, when planning activities, should be the work in the forest that will provide also knowledge of forest ecosystems and the direct and indirect positive or negative impact of forest exploitation.
-The inclusion of young people in environmental protection activities has an additional positive effect on overcoming the psychosocial crisis of the school through diversification with outdoor activities, which will reduce the effect of conflicts in the school environment.
+The inclusion of young people in environmental protection activities has an additional positive effect on overcoming the psychosocial crisis of the school through diversification with outdoor activities, which will reduce the effect of conflicts in the school environment. - The group of young people in adolescence (from 13 to 20 years).